Net café refugee

 Net café refugees (ネットカフェ難民, netto kafe nanmin), also known as cyber-homeless (サイバーホームレス, saibā hōmuresu), are a class of homeless people in Japan who do not own or rent a residence (thus having no permanent address) and sleep in 24-hour Internet cafés or manga cafés.
 Although such cafés originally provided only Internet services, some have expanded their services to include food, drink, and showers.
 The term was coined in 2007 by a Nippon News Network documentary show NNN Document.
 The net café refugee trend has seen large numbers of people using them as their homes.
-The shifting definition of the industry partly reflects the dark side of Japanese economy, whose precarity has been noted since the downfall of the national economy that has lasted for decades.
+The shifting definition of the industry partly reflects the dark side of the Japanese economy, whose precarity has been noted since the downfall of the national economy that has lasted for decades.

 Prevalence

-A Japanese government study estimated that over 5,400 people are spending at least half of their week staying in net cafés.
+A Japanese government study estimated that in 2007, over 5,400 people were spending at least half of their week staying in net cafés.
 It has been alleged that this phenomenon is part of an increasing wealth gap in Japan, which has historically boasted of having an economically equal society.

-A cultural anthropological perspective suggests that net cafe refugee is one of the phenomena that arose amid Japan's "lost decades" associated with the 1989 Bubble Burst and the 2011 Triple Disaster that left a long-lasting sense of "precarity."
+A cultural anthropological perspective suggests that net cafe refugee is one of the phenomena that arose amid Japan's "Lost Decades" associated with the 1989 Bubble Burst and the 2011 Triple Disaster that left a long-lasting sense of "precarity."
 Alongside other youth crises like freeter and irregular employment, net cafe refugee can be seen as exemplifying the collective insecurity and hopelessness shared among the contemporary Japanese society.

 As of 2020, it was estimated 15,000 people stay overnight in internet cafés in Tokyo.
 The vast majority of net café refugees are young men.
 Most net café refugees are urban working class, driven to an unstable form of residence by the high cost of living amid the long-term economic difficulties in Japan.

 The closure of internet cafés during the COVID-19 pandemic in Japan made the homelessness problem more obvious.
 The coronavirus-related coverage of net café refugees address that the 24-hour feature of net cafés and manga cafés was originally used by businesspeople, but these venues turned into shelters for the urban poor, and the closure due to the pandemic is driving them homeless, even more literally.